nip10/github-explorer/README.md

 # GitHub Explorer

+> Warning: This project was used to experiment and learn new libs, tools and services.
+Some parts of the code may not be production ready, and are definitely not optimized amd/or over-engineered.

 This is a simple app that allows you to search for GitHub repositories and bookmark them.
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).